 Keep a list of repairs and renovations

 Buyers want a home that’s been well looked after, so any new or improved additions to your home will reflect positively on your home appraisal.
 Tell your agent about any repairs or renos you’ve had done, including a renovated kitchen or bathroom, new gutters, new roofing, new decks, or carpeting.
 They’ll take this into account when estimating the value of your home — plus, it can be used as a selling point for potential buyers in the future.

 Double check the basics

-It’s so easy to overlook that broken doorknob or rusted light fitting when you’ve seen it a million times before.
-But when a real estate agent comes into your home, they’ll be looking at all the little details to make sure they give your home the most accurate estimate possible.
-Have a walk around each room and write a checklist of minor repairs to do before an agent visits your property.
-Small improvements like a paint touch-up or new bathroom fixtures won’t set you back a lot of money but can make a difference to your home’s appeal to buyers.
+Take a walk around each room and write up a checklist of minor repairs to do before an agent visits your property.
+Little improvements like a paint touch-up or new bathroom fixtures won’t set you back a lot of money, but can make a huge difference in your home’s appeal to buyers.

-Last but not least, don’t worry too much about preparing for your property visit.
-Our agents are here to offer helpful guidance and tips on how to present your home in its best light and secure the best possible price for you.
-If there’s anything you’re unsure about, don’t hesitate to get in touch and we’ll be more than happy to help.
+It sounds daunting, but don’t lose sleep over preparing for your property visit.
+Our agents are here to offer helpful tips and guidance on how to present your home in its best light and secure the best possible price for you.
+If you’re unsure about anything, don’t hesitate to reach out to us.
+We’re more than happy to help.

-You can also get an indication of what your property may be worth with a free online value report.
+If you’re not quite ready for a property appraisal but are still wondering “what is my property worth?”, you can get an indication with a free online value report.
 It only takes 30 seconds to request, and gives you comprehensive data from historic and recent property sales in your area so you can see how your home might compare.

-Thinking about selling?
-Book your no-obligation property appraisal with one of our agents, or get a free online property value estimate.
+Ready to get started?
+Book your no-obligation property appraisal with one of our agents.